 I’m amazing because I’ve finally allowed myself to start loving myself again, it’s not easy and to be honest I think I’m amazing because I openly admit I also had a phase in my life where I hated myself.
 I had a phase in my life where I was miserable, allowed myself to be treated badly, treated myself badly and quite honestly didn’t dig myself out of that hole.
 I wanted everyone else to fix my problems, I wanted everyone else to make me feel better and boost my self esteem when in actual fact I had to face the reality and gravity of the situation and change it.
 I’m amazing because I admit this and I did it, I changed it.

 I’m amazing because I’m getting off my backside and building what I want my life to now be.
 I want a nice garden, I’ve taken on the challenge and I’m building it myself (ok with a little help from my friends).
-I want to get fit and feeling better in my body so I’ve openly admitted I have sad and bad days and comfort and binge eat so I’ve stopped it and I’ve stopped stupid fad diets and I’ve started to take control of my comfort eating.
+I want to get fit and feeling better in my body so I’ve openly admitted I have sad and bad days and comfort eat so I’ve stopped it and I’ve stopped stupid fad diets and I’ve started to take control of my lifestyle.
 I’m amazing because I admit how lonely it can be being a single mum, how you often feel left out or stared at because you’re the single one at family events, friend’s parties, you’re the one with the kid and no dad/husband/partner or because you’re childfree time is restricted due to lack of another parent.
 I’m amazing because although these challenges are there and I face them everyday I still know I’m a hell of a lot better off than other people and face each day and enjoy the positives and things I do have.

 It’s nice to admit to myself that I’m amazing.
 It’s nice to tell myself how strong I am, how well I’m doing and how despite my faults, the difficulties I face and the challenges life brings, I’m ok, I’m lucky and I’m happy.
 It’s nice because I spent so many years chasing that affirmation from others, I sought for someone else to tell me and feel that I was brilliant and wonderful, I’ve recently had it from lots of close friends and family and now, I truly believe it.